simple-and-crude/chaip/README.md

 3. The possible true IP if there has the via-IP.
 4. The possible bowser information.

 Beacuse your "good friend" may be scared by your "strange website", *S.C. - Fishing Tool for IP* can let the visitors jump to the website you configured when they visit successfully.
-Additionally, you can make a short url for your "strange website" to dispel doubts.
+Additionally, you can make a short url for your "strange website" to cover up the truth that this url actually is a "fish hook".